SylvainMontagny/STM32G031_FromScratch/README.md

 ![image USMB Board jumpers](/Images/usmb_board_no_bg.png)

 You need to power up both the Nucleo64 board (USB mini) **AND** the USMB board (USB micro).

+Then whatever the board you are using, you can either :
+1. Hit the **Run > Run** command on STM32CubeIDE
+2. Drag and drop the executable file directly on the drive open in your file system

 ### 3.3.2 Programmation with the bootloader
 When using the onboard bootloader, we don't need the ST-Link.
 For that, we just need to set the BOOT0 (PA8) pin to 1.